berachain/docs/apps/core/content/learn/governance/gauges.md

 # Creating a Governance Proposal for Berachain Reward Vaults

-Berachain's Proof of Liquidity (PoL) consensus mechanism allows protocols to bootstrap their liquidity by receiving Berachain Governance Token (BGT) emissions.
+Berachain's Proof of Liquidity (PoL) consensus mechanism allows protocols to bootstrap their liquidity by receiving Berachain Governance Token (BGT) emissions from validators.
 This process is facilitated through Reward Vaults, which play a crucial role in the governance and incentive structure of the Berachain ecosystem.

 ## Understanding Reward Vaults in PoL